Accommodations Toolkit

 • Students highlighted more frequently when using a physical highlighter than when using a digital tool.
 Goodwin et al. (2020) found that middle school students highlighted almost 2.5 times more frequently on paper than digitally.

-• When available, older students used highlighting more than younger students; though it is often not used.
+• When available, older students used highlighting more than younger students.
+Goodwin et al. (2020), in a study of fifth, sixth, and seventh grade students, found that highlighting use increased as the grade increased.
 Higgins et al. (2005), in a survey of fourth grade students, found that less than 20% indicated that they used electronic features like highlighting; however, when they did use the tool, the students used it consistently and as intended.
-Goodwin et al. (2020), in a study of fifth, sixth and seventh grade students, found that highlighting use increased as the grade increased.
+When highlighting was provided digitally as a universal feature to all students on a large statewide assessment, Lee et al. (2021) found that 34% of sixth students used it on the English language arts test and 12% used it on grade the mathematics test.

 What perceptions do students and teachers have about highlighting?
 One of the research studies examined student perceptions about the use of highlighting.
 Higgins et al. (2005) found that students who did not use the highlighting feature most commonly reported that they did not use it because they felt that they did not need to, not because of a lack of ability to use the highlighting tool, either on paper or digitally.

 What have we learned overall?
 Some students may benefit from the use of highlighting.
 The limited research suggests that digital highlighting may be more useful than the use of a physical marker to highlight text.
 Many students who have access to highlighting tools on an assessment choose not to use them, though students were more likely to use them on assessments if they have prior experience using during instruction.
 Middle school students may find highlighting more helpful than younger students.
+No research was identified that addressed high school students.
 Students should be provided with the opportunity to practice using highlighting prior to receiving it on an assessment.
-Since only two research studies were identified on highlighting, there is a need for additional research on this accessibility feature.
+Since only three research studies were identified on highlighting, there is a need for additional research on this accessibility feature.

 References